Broken Arts: History

-A broken beginning

-The three co-founding members were Harley R. Pageot, Mike Rosenplot, and Natalie Garcia who noticed a lack of creative and organized collaboration in the city of Oshawa in 2009.
-After six weeks of hosting free art jam sessions in a local downtown café, Pageot, the longest running member to date wanted to abandon the project, but was encouraged to keep trying.
-Still with the early name The Broken Arts Collective, the group wanted to try something new, a concert series titled Soundtracked.
-With the moderate success of Soundtracked Volume 1, the collective was motivated to host more events.
-Since the 'Broken' beginning, the group now known as Broken Arts has hosted more than fifty music concerts and over seventy-five other events.
+The Broken Arts Collective began by hosting six weeks of free art jam sessions in a downtown café.
+Shortly after, the group announced a concert series titled Soundtracked.
+The concert's success motivated them to host more events; as of 2014, Broken Arts hosted more than fifty music concerts and over seventy-five other events.

-In the community

-Events

-Broken Arts has had an influence on such events as Buskerfest (Oshawa Edition) as well as helping coordinate local musician busking for the City of Oshawa's Canada Day celebrations.
-Buskerfest, held down town Oshawa on June 24, 2010, hosted seventy acts featuring local musicians, dancers, painters, and more.
-Broken Arts started hosting a craft fair in 2010, the first being held in the Oshawa McLaughlin Public library auditorium featuring DIY vendors and having poetry readings.
-The group continues to accept nominations and conduct a large survey in which they poll results to determine the winners of Broken Arts Music Awards (BAMA) since 2010.
-Each year, after votes have been tallied, Broken Arts hosts an event to give out the tangible DIY-made awards to local artists, bands, venues, as well as music stores.
+Broken Arts contributed to events such as Buskerfest Oshawa, as well as coordinating local musician busking for the City of Oshawa's Canada Day celebrations.
+Buskerfest, held in downtown Oshawa on June 24, 2010, hosted seventy acts featuring local musicians, dancers, painters, and more.
+In May 2010, Broken Arts also hosted its first craft fair at the Oshawa McLaughlin Public Library, which featured DIY vendors and poetry readings.

+Beginning in 2010, the group conducted an audience survey each year in order to determine the winners of Broken Arts Music Awards (BAMA).
+The group held an annual event to give out the tangible DIY-made awards to local artists, bands, venues, and music stores.

 Broken Arts Fest

-The Broken Arts fest is a free all-ages festival held in downtown Oshawa at Memorial Park.
-This is an event run and fund-raised entirely by volunteers and has been annual since the year 2011.
-In 2012, the group increased the number of bands that performed at the festival going from fifteen to twenty-three as well as coordinating with the forty-four vendors scattered throughout the park.
-The next year, 2013, showed an increase again with a total of thirty-five bands performing.
-Canadian indie magazine Broken Pencil stated that the Broken Arts festival is "bringing back the DIY vendor market place."
-The all-day fourth annual festival in 2014 consisted of nineteen bands on two separate stages, showcased a free yoga session, an arts and crafts workshop station with the Living Room Community Art Studio, and a number of vendors.
+Broken Arts Fest was a free all-ages festival held in downtown Oshawa at Memorial Park.
+The annual event began in 2011 and was entirely volunteer-run and fundraised.
+In 2012, the festival expanded from fifteen musical acts to twenty-three, in addition to forty-four vendors throughout the park.
+In 2013 the festival continued to grow, with a total of thirty-five bands performing.
+The same year, Canadian indie magazine Broken Pencil stated that the Broken Arts festival was "bringing back the DIY vendor market place."
+The fourth annual festival took place in 2014 and consisted of nineteen bands on two separate stages, as well as a free yoga session, an arts and crafts workshop station, and a number of vendors.